kc-claas/README-generator/README.md

 ## Contribution
 If you would like to contribute, feel free to create your own fork of the repository to work on, or contact me as listed below about becoming a contributor on the original repo.

+## Test
+If you would like to test, enter any sample text into the prompts and complete the process to see how they'll look in the output.
+The /output directory already contains a README.md built in such a fashion, though it will be overwritten with your generated README.md upon executing this application.

 ## Questions
 Github: [kc-claas](https://github.com/kc-claas)